Another year has gone by.

 Yes, a single headbutt.

-This is especially unsatisfying because has been hyped for 3 entire arcs before this scene happened (4 if you count the crossover Night of the Monster Men) so ending all this build-up in such an anticlimactic way obviously left several readers disappointed.
+This is especially unsatisfying because this fight has been hyped for 3 entire arcs before this scene happened (4 if you count the crossover Night of the Monster Men) so ending all this build-up in such an anticlimactic way obviously left several readers disappointed.

 But, that's not even the worst example of King's writing this year.